OXID-eSales/docker-eshop-sdk-recipes/README.md

 Check if other docker projects are stopped!
 If you have something running, ports may conflict and nothing will work as intended!

+For recipes that involves private repositories, you will need the Github token which have access to those repositories.
+In case Github credentials are asked, put your username and the **Github Token in place of password**!

 ### Linux / MacOS

 - Docker and Docker-Compose